fusion-energy/neutronics-workshop/README.md

 - Try using the threshold operation to remove the vacuum cell.
 Set the threshold to 0 then click the "Apply" button.

+OpenMC has a plotter which can also be used for viewing 3D geometry and tallies.
+This has been preinstalled on the Docker image.
+To use the OpenMC plotter it must be run from the folder containing the xml files which are created by the Python API.
+The OpenMC plotter repository has [more details](https://github.com/openmc-dev/plotter) on how to use the application.

+- Try running the OpenMC plotter using the ```openmc-plotter``` command and visulise the geometry.

 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=VWjQ-iHcaxA
 " target="_blank"><img src="tasks/task_2/images/task2thumbnail.png" height="400" /></a></p>